oasis-tcs/openc2-ap-sbom/ap-sbom-v1.0-wd01.md

 | 3 | **query** | Initiate a request for information.
 Used to communicate the supported options and determine the state or settings |

 ### 2.1.2 Targets
-Table 2.1.2-1 summarizes the Targets defined in Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) as they relate to SBOM functionality.
+Table 2.1.2-1 summarizes the Targets defined in Version 1.0 of the [[OpenC2-Lang-v1.1]](#openc2-lang-v11) as they relate to SBOM functionality.
 Table 2.1.2-2 summarizes the Targets that are defined in this specification.

-#### 2.1.2.1 Common Targets
 Table 2.1.2-1 lists the Targets defined in the OpenC2 Language Specification that are applicable to SBOM.
 The particular Action/Target pairs that are required or are optional are presented in [Section 2.3](#23-openc2-commands).

 **Table 2.1.2-1.
 Targets Applicable to SBOM**